 - If you go to Africa, you’ll be starving, and you’ll return with 5 kilos less.

-Truth is that on the Tanzanian safari, the food is amazing.
-You’ll have a personal chef, variety of dishes and all of them are really tasty.
-Usually, for every meal you can choose between few options – vegetables, noodles, rice, chicken, fish.
+Truth is that on the Tanzania safari, the food is amazing.
+You’ll have a personal chef, a variety of dishes and all of them are really tasty.
+Usually, for every meal, you can choose between few options – vegetables, noodles, rice, chicken, fish.
 Everything is delicious!
 I’ve been eating healthier than I eat at home – 3 meals with fresh food every day.

 - I’ll be able to go out of jeep, have a walk through the national park and come close to some animals (like giraffes).

 Truth is that you’re not allowed to go out of the jeep anywhere for your Tanzania safari except on the places where you have picnic or campsites where you sleep.
 And you will be sleeping in the middle of a national park where elephants, hyenas and baboons walk next to you.

 Hope that this helps you prepare better and have the best time possible on your Tanzania safari.